Renewable energy in Wales: List of hydropower stations

 List of active hydropower stations in order of energy output:

 In 2019, there were 363 hydroelectric projects in Wales, with the capacity of 182MW, annually generating over 347 GWh.
 Since 2014 Natural Resources Wales (NRW) have enabled developers and small community groups to build 15 small scale hydro schemes in Wales, which can produce 1300kW of energy annually.
 NRW have also finished building the 17kW Garwnant small scale hydro scheme in 2017.

 Dinorwig Power Station, which lies on the boundary of the Snowdonia National Park, was fully commissioned in 1984.
 It has six generators placed inside Europe's largest man-made cavern, deep inside the Elidir mountain.
 Maximum electricity generation is achieved in less than 16 seconds, and is the largest quick response hydropower plant in Europe.
 The scheme supplies a maximum power of 1728 MW and has a storage capacity of approximately 9.1 GWh.

 The Rheidol hydropower plant is the largest hydropowerplant of its kind in Wales.
 It has generated renewable energy since 1962, using rainfall from the nearby mountains.
 The plant includes a combination of reservoirs, dams, pipelines, aqueducts and power stations, over 162 square kilometres producing around 85 GWh annually which can power around 12,350 homes.
 The Ffestiniog power station opened in Gwynedd in 1963 and produces 360 MW.

 Tidal power

-Wales has a vast untapped potential for tidal poser.
-Gerallt Llewelyn Jones of social enterprise Menter Môn said,: “We have strong tidal resources around Wales and they have huge potential.” he added that tidal power is more predictable than wind and solar power.
+Wales has a vast untapped potential for tidal power.
+Gerallt Llewelyn Jones of social enterprise Menter Môn said, “We have strong tidal resources around Wales and they have huge potential.”
+He added that tidal power is more predictable than wind and solar power.
 The tidal range round the west coast of Britain is one of the largest in the world.

+In January 2025, Huw Irranca-Davies the introduction of Strategic Resource Areas for tidal stream energy.
+These indicate areas in marine spatial planning where particular sectors may have priority.
+Four areas have been designated for tidal stream energy: north and west of Anglesey; around Ynys Enlli and the Llŷn peninsula; north-west of St Davids Head, Pembrokeshire; and off the coast of South Wales, south-west of Cardiff.